yaputrajonathan/COMP3005_Project/README.md

 - Run DDL.sql first to initialize the tables.
 - Then DDLInsertion.sql to insert the dummy values.
 - deleteTables.sql is to drop all the tables.
 This sql statement is provided in case if needed.

+## Running the Application

+Once you have everything set up, you can start the application by running the Login.java file.